thenexthub/Codira/docs/Modules.md

-A `module` is the primary unit of code sharing in Swift.
-This document describes the experience of using modules in Swift: what they are and what they provide for the user.
+A `module` is the primary unit of code sharing in Codira.
+This document describes the experience of using modules in Codira: what they are and what they provide for the user.

-> *Warning:* This document was used in planning Swift 1.0; it has not been kept up to date.
+> *Warning:* This document was used in planning Codira 1.0; it has not been kept up to date.

 ## High-Level Overview